 The answer to this question is No, all range hoods don’t must need to vent outside.
 Those range hoods that need to be vented outside are referred to as ducted range hoods.
 But range hoods that are called ductless do not have to be vented outside.
 They are called recirculating/ductless range hoods because they recirculate air with the help of internal filters.

 It is important to consider which range hood is best for your needs when purchasing one.
-To assist your decision, we’ve provided guidelines on ductless vs ducted range hoods above.
+To assist your decision, we’ve provided guidelines on ducted vs non ducted range hoods above.
 Once you know what you want, you will be able to choose the right range hood for your home.

-In our view, an overall ducted range hood is much more effective than a ductless range hood.
+In our view, an overall ducted range hood is much more effective than a non ducted range hood.
 Because the ducted kitchen hood duct/venting pipe eliminates toxic fumes, vapors, grease, and toxic weather generated in the kitchen, the kitchen becomes more efficient.

 How Do I Convert A Ductless Range Hood to Ducted?